go-johnnyhe/vibes/README.md

 # 🌤️ Vibes

-> Because checking the weather should vibe with your life

-A cozy CLI weather app that actually tells you what you need to know.
-No BS, just vibes.

-## What's this?

-Vibes gives you weather that makes sense.
+## Another weather app, seriously?!

+Weather apps show numbers.
+Vibes makes decisions.
+Vibes tells you what to wear, not just the temperature.

 Instead of "15°C with 40% precipitation", you get:

 ```
 $ vibes